Welcome to my complete guide to WooCommerce Subscriptions.

 It is also possible to customize the header, subject, recipient(s), reply-to email address for each of these emails.

-It is always easier to do business with existing customers than gaining new customers.
-That is one of the main reasons why recurring revenue-based businesses are so popular.
+That is one of the main reasons why recurring payments based businesses are so popular these days.

-There are different types of subscription types you can use.
+There are different types of recurring payments you can use.
 Let’s take a look at the popular types of plans: